 Debbie graciously inquired, “Did HE tell you why I just made soup that you don’t like and can’t eat?”

 “Actually, I have no understanding or revelation at all.
-I don’t have a clue,” I answered.
+I don’t have a clue,” I answered with my eyes obviously not meeting hers.

 According to southern hospitality and being the southern hostess that she was, Debbie immediately arose to prepare something else for me to eat.
 I protested, “No, don’t.
 Please.
 The LORD said I was to eat what you prepared, not to have anything else, I am so sorry, please just let it be.”
 The situation was more than uncomfortable.

 It would not be the first time in my life that I went to bed hungry and woke up the same.
-The rain danced stormy steps on the roof all night long.
-The pounding thunder, bolting lightning and explosive cloudbursts rock ‘n rolled through the heavens as Tornados whipped and whirled across Tennessee.
-The next day the heavens poured forth, thick sheets of rain that looked like wet gray flannel bedding hung on the clothes line in the fierce windstorm.
+The rain danced stormy steps on the roof until the next morning.
+The pounding thunder, bolting lightning and explosive cloudbursts rock ‘n rolled through the heavens as tornadoes whipped and whirled across Tennessee.
+The next day the heavens poured forth, thick sheets of rain that looked like wet gray flannel bedding hung on the clothesline in the fierce windstorm.
 This was my first time to witness this kind of extreme weather with rain that was clearly impossible to see through.

 As Debbie prepared lunch she asked me very carefully and purposefully, “Do you like pastrami?
 Do you like mayonnaise?
 Do you like cheese?
 Do you like sourdough bread?
 Do you like mustard?” as she made sandwiches.